 How do university seminars differ from lectures?

-This is the second and final lesson about Lectures and Seminars.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Lectures and Seminars.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concepts of university lectures and seminars